 The Board has designated net assets for specific purposes (Note 8), which are not available for general expenditure in fiscal 2024.
-The Board, at its discretion, may make these or a portion of these net assets available for general operations in the future should the need arise.
+The Board, as its discretion, may make these or a portion of these net assets available for general operation in the future should the need arise.
 The Board intends to use the funds to support future programs and facility expansion, unless otherwise needed to meet its general expenditures.
 The Board will regularly review Board restrictions and adjust the amount to be restricted based on returns on investments.
-The Board's plan is to have funds available to meet general expenditures within one year be within the range of \$750,000 to \$1,500,000.
-In fiscal 2022, the Board reduced Board designated assets from \$8,600,000 to \$6,500,000.
+The Board's plan is to have funds available to meet general expenditures within one year be within the range of \$750,000 to \$2,500,000.

-4. Fair Value Instruments
+4. Fair Value Measurement